 Kitchen Hacks I Wish I Would Have Known About Sooner

 We are busy people, us Americans.
-So anything I can do to pass on some info that will save us time, money, or stress, I'll all about it!
+So anything I can do to pass on some info that will save us time, money, or stress, I'm all about it!

 Spoon University has some amazing kitchen hacks that I so wish I would have known about earlier in life!
 Also thanks MSN for passing along the info so that I could pass it along to you, my friends (and fellow kitchen hackers).
 Enjoy!